 Susan Wagoner - Social Skills and Life Enrichment Program Leader

 Susan feels incredibly blessed to have this opportunity to work with the students at Possibility Place.
 She has always had a heart for working with people of all ages with special needs.
 She has spent the last ten years working as a Special Education Assistant with Rutherford County Schools and finds it very rewarding helping students achieve their goals.

 Susan has lived in Middle Tennessee all her life and graduated from Nashville State Community College with an Associate of Science degree.
 She has been married to her husband, Curt (who is a pastor at LifePoint Church) for 28 years.
 They have two sons, Zach (Heather) and Jacob (Olivia), and five grandchildren, Ella, Odin, Viktor, Brooklyn, and Bear.
 Susan is very active in her church and enjoys camping, gardening and spending time with family.

-Rosemarie Roan - Academic Program Leader
+Rosemarie Roan - Practical Academics Program Leader

 Rosemarie graduated from Eastern Michigan University with a Bachelor of Science Degree, a teaching certificate in education, and with an endorsement in Special Education.
 Rosemarie’s life work and passion has been working in some capacity helping people with disabilities.

 She was accepted into the Health Occupation Students of America program and earned her CNA and worked with physically abused children as a Nurse Aide.
 After High School she accepted a position working with closed-head injured adults and helped them maintain their independence while allowing them to live at home.
 As an early intervention teacher she taught babies with developmental disabilities and delays.
 She taught special education in a CDC classroom and she worked with intellectually challenged adults in a vocational training center.

 Rosemarie and her husband, Robert, reside in Murfreesboro.
 They have four children, one of which has Cerebral Palsy.